Vladimir Moshkov: Biography

 During the Battle of Leipzig, Moshkov had positioned himself in Wachowski heights to gain a strong vantage point on the battlefield.
 After the war, Moshkov travelled through Persia between 1816 and 1818, and Anatolia between 1828 and 1829.
 He would pass away in 1839 under the age of 47.

 Works

 One of Moshkov's most famous works is the Battle of Leipzig painting: A wide painting depicting the historical clash of the Russian and Prussian armies.
 In response to the work's creation, the Imperial Academy of Arts awarded Moshkov with the title of Academian.
-Other works by Moshkov include the painting The Battle of the Romans and Latin People, which earned him a gold medal and first degree diploma to the title of class artist.
-Moshkov also drew during his diplomatic missions in Persia, depicting important events such as the Meeting of Paskevich with Abbas Mirza and the Treaty of Turkmenchay, as well as paintings depicting battles such as the The Storming of the Sardarabad fortress and the Victory over the Persians at Javan-Bulaga.
+Other works by Moshkov include the painting The Battle of the Romans and Latin People, which earned him a gold medal and first-degree diploma to the title of class artist.

+Moshkov also drew during his diplomatic missions in Persia, depicting important events such as the Meeting of Paskevich with Abbas Mirza and the Treaty of Turkmenchay, as well as paintings depicting battles such as The Storming of the Sardarabad fortress and the Victory over the Persians at Javan-Bulaga.